royhunter/OVS-Book/docs/matching.md

 **tun_id=tunnel-id[/mask]**

 Matches tunnel identifier tunnel-id.
 Only packets that arrive over a tunnel that carries a key (e.g. GRE with the RFC 2890 key extension and a nonzero key value) will have a nonzero tunnel ID.

+## REGISTER FIELDS
+- metadata 8 Bytes
+- reg0-15  4 Bytes
+- xreg0-8  8 Bytes
+- xxreg0-3 16 Bytes

+These fields give an OpenFlow switch space for temporary storage  while the  pipeline is running.
+Whereas metadata fields can have a meaningful initial  value  and  can  persist  across  some  hops  across  OpenFlow switches,  registers are always initially 0 and their values never per‐sist across inter-switch hops (not even across patch ports)